ddev/ddev/docs/users/troubleshooting.md

 phpmyadmin_port: 8302
 ```

-### Method 2: Fix port conflicts by stopping the competing application
+### Method 3: Fix port conflicts by stopping the competing application

-Alternatively, if you are using another application or local development environment (MAMP, WAMP, lando, etc.) that uses these ports, consider stopping it.
+Alternatively, stop the other application.

 Probably the most common conflicting application is Apache running locally.
 It can often be stopped gracefully (but temporarily) with: